aws-samples/aws-cloudformation-workshops/workshop_1/README.md

 - __6.21__ In the Output tab of the stack, you should see a value for DbRootPassword that contains an 8-character random string value.

 - __6.22__ Delete the LampParent stack (not the nested stack).
-The nested stack will automatically be deleted.
+The nested stack will automatically be deleted as well.
+Wait for the deletion of both stacks to complete.

 - __6.23__ Now deploy the LampParent.yaml file as a StackSet.